 Certainly, there is a limit upon the BoA overdraft item fees.
 Personal/Consumer accounts can be charged a maximum of 2 overdraft item fees and returned item fees in a single day.
 Small business accounts can be charged no more than 4 overdraft items and returned item fees per day.

 An overdraft protection transfer fee may be charged when a transaction overdraws your eligible checking or savings account and, as a result, the available funds are transferred from your eligible linked overdraft protection account to cover the amount.
 We won’t charge this fee for any item that is $1 or less.

 What is a Non-sufficient Fund (NSF: Returned item) Fee?

 When you do not have enough available funds in your account to cover an item, and BoA declines to pay or return the item unpaid (a returned item), you will be charged an NSF: Returned item fee for each returned item over $1.）

 A quick look at how much do other banks charge for overdraft fees:

-Can I Get my Bank of America Overdraft Fee Waived?
+Can I Get my Bank of America Overdraft Fees Waived?

 $35 is not a small amount.
-According to Forbes (2018), in 2017, American paid $34 billion in overdraft fees.
+According to CFPB, American pay over $15 billion annually in overdraft fees.
 If we can get refunded or waive draft fees, it will save us a lot of money for sure.
 However, if you don’t ask, the answer will never be yes.

 Calling customer service is encouraged to illustrate your situation and potentially ask for a refund.
-In order to speak to a live person in Bank of America customer service, you need to dial 1-800-432-1000.
+You can always dispute Bank of America charges and overdraft fees.
+In order to speak to a live person in Bank of America customer service about the overdraft fee, you need to dial 1-800-432-1000.

 What should you say on the phone?